-Before the Supreme Court legalized abortion in the first trimester with its landmark ruling in 1973's Roe v.
+Before the Supreme Court legalized some abortion in 1973's Roe v.
 Wade, an estimated 1.2 million American women annually turned to illegal abortion to terminate a pregnancy.
 Before Roe, an estimated 5,000 of those women died every year from those unsafe abortions.
 Before Roe, women traded recipes for abortifacients, hoping that they would be safe but willing to take the risk.
 Before Roe, women whispered about back-alley abortion providers, sharing names out of desperation, hoping the procedure would be safe, and hoping that they would avoid detection.
 Before Roe, women formed illegal abortion collectives like Jane, trying to make the procedure safer.
 Before Roe, women like Geraldine Santoro, a 28-year-old Connecticut woman, bled to death on the floors of hotel rooms after a botched abortion.

 Nearly a decade after her death, a photograph of Santoro’s lifeless body—naked, crumpled, and covered with her own blood—was published in Ms. Magazine, accompanying a 1973 story on the Supreme Court’s ruling in Roe.
 The words “Never Again,” in big bold letters framed the black and white crime scene photograph.
 The photograph, Broadly reports, became an icon of the feminist movement; Santoro’s death was transformed into an image of the desperate brutality and senseless deaths that reproductive restrictions had wrought on women for centuries.
 When Ms. Magazine celebrated the legalization of abortion in the first trimester, the photograph of Santoro was a promise that there would be no more dead women on hotel rooms floors—a promise that abortion, as the mantra goes, would be safe and legal.